vadubey78945-spec/ros-mcp-server/docs/contributing.md

 3. **Make your changes:** Edit files with your additions or corrections.
 Please follow the existing format and style.
 When adding a new function, make sure to include:

-    * The funtion name and format.
+    * The function name and format.
     * A brief description of the function's functionality.
     * Any parameters the function takes.
     * The return type of the function.